 The intentional omission of this fact that Cornell did not shoot himself up and that Narcan was injected post mortem clearly indicates an attempt to distort the public's view of Cornell's character in order to SUPPORT a suicide motive.
-Why is the media so bent on driving home this suicide motive?
-Sure, it's sensationalism at its ugliest, but where are the Martin Kirsten sensationalist stories?
-So many people think he was the murderer, why is the media completely ignoring that fact, and instead, focusing on this bogus "suicide motive?"
-The answer is clear - the media is actively involved in covering up the truth about Cornell's death.
-Plain and simple.
+Again, where are the Martin Kirsten sensationalist stories?
+Many suspect he was the murderer, why is the media completely ignoring that fact, and instead, focusing on this bogus "suicide motive?"
+I think it's clear by now.

 Butalbital is in a group of drugs called barbiturates.
 It relaxes muscle contractions involved in a tension headache.
 It is often combined with Acetaminophen and Caffeine.
 Acetaminophen, butalbital, and caffeine is a combination medicine used to treat tension headaches that are caused by muscle contractions. - Drugs.com

 Let's just call this what it is - an overly wordy list being blown WAY out of proportion to pathetically try and further solidify this false image of Cornell as a junkie.
 Again, the intent here is to support a SUICIDE MOTIVE.
-Cornell HAD NO MOTIVE to kill himself. [some seem to think he suffered from depression severe enough to have lead to suicide, which completely ignores his healthy/productive/sober appearance of the last 15 years or so as well as the implausibility and inconsistencies of the story as it was given to the public.
-I would remind these people that conjecture is no substitute for huge unanswered questions in the basic narrative.
+Cornell HAD NO MOTIVE to kill himself.
+Could he have been secretly tormented?
+Sure, but combine his healthy/productive/sober appearance of the last 15 years with the implausibility and inconsistencies of the story as it was given to the public and you've got to consider foul play.
+Conjecture is no substitute for huge unanswered questions in the basic narrative.
 There's also the fact that Vicky Cornell has been quoted multiple times stating she did not believe he was suicidal.
-So this automatic assumption that Cornell was suicidal and depressed is just as much conjecture, if not more, than the opposing view despite what many "conspiracy debunkers" would have people believe] The only real "drugs of note" listed in the report are Ativan and Narcan, and neither contributed to Cornell's death, according to the post mortem report.
-The Narcan was injected into his body after he was dead, so really we are looking at 4 Ativan pills, as the only somewhat "hard" prescription drugs of note that Cornell actually took. (notice there wasn't even alcohol in his system, which is consistent with HIS OWN narrative commenting about Soundgarden making a silent decision to be sober when they reformed) His bodyguard gave him 2 of the pills, and we don't know when he took the other 2 because apparently the media doesn't think that little fact matters. (but of course it does, and they are avoiding answering that one) And yet all media outlets are presenting this list as some sort of incriminating proof that Cornell was a "Scott Weiland" or a "Curt Cobain" or a "Layne Staley."
-No disrespect to those other musicians, but Cornell WAS NOT AT ALL like those other individuals, and this entire campaign to push him into that category is absurd, disgusting, and beyond disrespectful.
-Not just to Cornell, but his friends, fans, and family as well.
+So this automatic assumption that Cornell was is just as much conjecture, if not more, than the opposing view despite what many "conspiracy debunkers" would have people believe.

 The police report has not been posted for the public to view as far as I know.
 Obviously this report is composed of Martin Kirsten's recollections and there is only 1 version of it.
 Again, Kirsten has basically VANISHED into thin air since this story broke, so all we have is 2nd hand information of what happened via this police report, which nobody has seen except Detroit News and apparently the authors of the newly published toxicology and post mortem reports, as the police report is referenced from these sources.
 So why do these two sources contradict each other even when supposedly quoting the same police report?
 This raises valid questions about the legitimacy of the document they are supposedly in possession of.